-After Kalamkari, Cherial paintings are the probably the best-known art form of Andhra.
+After Kalamkari, Cherial Painting is probably the best-known art form of Andhra.
 To be precise Cherial village belongs to Telangana region of Andhra Pradesh.
 It is less than 100 km’s from Hyderabad.
 On our way back from Warangal, we stopped at Cherial, to meet the artists of these famous scroll paintings and hopefully buy some.
 We had managed to get in touch with Sh.
 D Vaikuntham, who is a national award-winning artist and comes from a family of painters.
 Courtesy Google maps we reached Cherial.
 Then Mr. Vaikuntham’s son came and directed us through the narrow lanes of the village to reach their studio.
 Which is a small room within a house?

 National Award Winner

 The board outside the house says it is the national award winner’s house.
 I somehow expected that many people in the village would be engaged in this activity.
 But it is only a couple of families who do these paintings.
 It was the simplest possible studio that you can imagine, with one wooden inclined desk with a bulb hanging over it.
 A couple of cupboards were standing against the walls to store the finished products as well as the raw material.
 Some awards, some calendars and tourism posters of their artwork were displayed haphazardly on the walls.
-The humble family patiently showed us their works though the best ones they said have gone for an exhibition.
+The humble family patiently showed us their works, though the best ones they said have gone for an exhibition.

 Cherial paintings are scroll paintings, a cruder version of miniature paintings that depict scenes of famous mythological stories from Puranas.
 The background is more often than not Red.
 The beginning of the scroll always has Ganapati followed by Saraswati, the two deities revered by the artists before the beginning of any new painting.
 Then come the various scenes of the story.
 Depending on the size of the scroll each row can have many scenes or a single scene.
 This was a kind of folk art that was practiced in many parts of India.
-The scroll paintings were probably not meant to decorate the walls of museums and rich household.
+The scroll paintings were probably not meant to decorate the walls of museums and a rich household.
 But like other art forms in India, they were a part of the life of Indians.

 Traditional Story Tellers